-Problem Cause) Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
-Inspection for thickness is needed.
+Problem Cause) Remedy Abrasion Long-time operations of to wear and reduces the the fork.
 If the measured value is below the wear limit, replace fork.
-Wear limit : Must be 90% of fork thickness Distortion Forks are bent out of shoumber of reasons such glancing blows against objects, and picking up Difference in fork tip h Fork length (mm) equal or below 1200 above 1200 h as overloading, walls and load unevenly.
-If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may rest fatigue crack even thou fork is below the static stork.
-Therefore, a daily should be done. • Crack on the fork hee • Crack on the fork wel gh the stress to strength of the inspection Repair fork by expert.
+Inspection for thickness · Wear limit : Must be thickness 90% of fork Distortion Forks are bent out of signature of reasons such overloading, glancing by walls and objects, and unevenly.
+Difference in fork tip Fork length (mm) equal or below 1500 above 1500 th as olows against picking up load If the measured value exceeds the allowance, replace fork.
+Fatigue Fatigue failure may res fatigue crack even thou fork is below the static fork.
+Therefore, a daily should be done. • Crack on the fork here. • Crack on the fork we igh the stress to strength of the inspection Repair fork by expert.
 In case of excessive distortion, replace fork.